Can You Use Student Loans for Living Expenses?

 After deducting tuition and room and board from the student loan, you may use the leftover amount on eligible living expenses as they are generally a part of your total certified cost of attendance.
 Some of the expenses included are housing, rent, books and supplies, transportation, and groceries.

-Yes, you can use both private and federal student loans to cover all college costs including tuition and related living expenses as they are also a part of the cost of attending a college.
+You can use student loans to cover all college costs including tuition and related living expenses.

-Every college calculates the cost of attendance for different types of students yearly which is certified and is the maximum that students can borrow in loans that year.
+Every college calculates the cost of attendance (COA) or different types of students yearly and is the maximum that students can borrow in loans that year.
 The total cost of attendance generally includes tuition cost, housing, rent, room and board, books and supplies, and transportation.
 Necessary personal expenses like groceries and toiletries are also generally accounted for and are all covered by most student loans.

 When you apply for any student loan, the amount is disbursed directly to your college which deducts your tuition costs, and room and board for on-campus students.
 The remaining funds are then generally distributed to the student who may use them to cover their school-certified living expenses.